-- "R-2 (low)" Short-term debt rated "R-2 (low)" is considered to be at the lower end of adequate credit quality.
-The capacity for the payment of short-term financial obligations as they fall due is acceptable.
-May be vulnerable to future events.
-A number of challenges are present that could affect the issuer's ability to meet such obligations.
-A-2 - "R-3" Short-term debt rated "R-3" is considered to be at the lowest end of adequate credit quality.
-There is a capacity for the payment of short-term financial obligations as they fall due.
-May be vulnerable to future events, and the certainty of meeting such obligations could be impacted by a variety of developments. - "R-4" Short-term debt rated "R-4" is considered to be of speculative credit quality.
+- "R-4" Short-term debt rated "R-4" is considered to be of speculative credit quality.
 The capacity for the payment of short-term financial obligations as they fall due is uncertain. - "R-5" Short-term debt rated "R-5" is considered to be of highly speculative credit quality.
 There is a high level of uncertainty as to the capacity to meet short-term financial obligations as they fall due. - "D" A downgrade to "D" may occur when the issuer has filed under any applicable bankruptcy, insolvency or winding-up statute, or there is a failure to satisfy an obligation after the exhaustion of grace periods.
-DBRS Morningstar may also use "SD" (Selective Default) in cases where only some securities are impacted, such as the case of a "distressed exchange".
+Morningstar DBRS may also use "SD" (Selective Default) in cases where only some securities are impacted, such as the case of a "distressed exchange".